Evaluation

 The failure modes are concrete: false negatives on correct paraphrases, false positives on lexical overlap, duplicate test leakage, and silent semantic drift across multi-step agents.
 Agentic systems amplify the issue because each step rewrites state: the planner summarizes the goal, a tool returns structured data, memory compresses the exchange, and the final answer paraphrases all of it.
 If you cannot tell “same meaning, different words” from “different intent, similar words,” a regression eval can block good releases and ship bad ones.

-FutureAGI’s approach is to treat semantic similarity as a soft matching layer, not as a universal truth metric.
-The product surface for this page is eval:EmbeddingSimilarity: the fi.evals.EmbeddingSimilarity local metric compares response and expected_response by sentence embeddings and returns a 0-1 score.
-The same evaluator can run against dataset rows, regression evals, or sampled production traces from traceAI-langchain.
+FutureAGI’s approach is to treat semantic similarity as a soft matching layer, not a universal truth metric.
+The cheap path compares response and expected_response by sentence embeddings and returns a 0-1 score.
+The same comparison can run against dataset rows, regression evals, or sampled production traces from traceAI-langchain.

 Example: a support team has a golden answer, “Reset links expire after 10 minutes.”
 The model writes, “The reset link is valid for ten minutes.”
-Exact match fails; BLEU and ROUGE may under-score the paraphrase; EmbeddingSimilarity should score it high.
+Exact match fails; BLEU and ROUGE may under-score the paraphrase; semantic similarity scores it high.
 The team sets a threshold of 0.82 for paraphrase acceptance, then pairs it with Groundedness or Faithfulness when the answer must be supported by retrieved policy text.
 That pairing matters: a hallucination can be semantically similar to the reference shape but unsupported by context.
+Compared with LangSmith’s built-in embedding-similarity evaluator, FutureAGI keeps the embedding-model identity, dimension, and version on the eval row, so a similarity shift after an embedding-model snapshot update is attributable rather than a mystery.

-The engineer’s next action is operational, not just a report.
-In a regression eval, any cohort whose median EmbeddingSimilarity.score drops below the release baseline blocks the prompt or model rollout.
+The engineer’s next action is operational.
+In a regression eval, any cohort whose median similarity drops below the release baseline blocks the prompt or model rollout.
 In production, similarity scores attached to traces are segmented by prompt version, locale, and task type.
 If Spanish refund answers drop while English stays flat, the fix is likely translation coverage or retrieval, not model quality in general.

 Measure semantic similarity as a calibrated metric, not a single global threshold.
 Useful signals include:

-• Near-miss false positives - pairs like “cancel subscription” versus “keep subscription” that should stay below threshold.
+• Near-miss false positives. pairs like “cancel subscription” vs “keep subscription” that should stay below threshold.

 Minimal Python: